Deformations of Coisotropic Submanifolds in Jacobi Manifolds: The contact case

 \begin{remark} Let $(M, L , \{-,-\})$ be a Jacobi manifold.
-Then $(L,\{-,-\})$ is the Jacobi structure induced by a (necessarily unique) contact structure iff the associated bi-linear form $\widehat \Lambda{}_J: \wedge^2 J^1 L \rightarrow L$ is non-degenerate.
+Then $(L,\{-,-\})$ is the Jacobi structure induced by a (necessarily unique) contact structure if and only if the associated bi-linear form $J : \wedge^2 J^1 L \rightarrow L$ is non-degenerate (see \cite{V2015}).
 In particular, Hamiltonian derivations of a contact manifold, exhaust all infinitesimal Jacobi automorphisms, and Hamiltonian vector fields exhaust all Jacobi vector fields. \end{remark}